 What is a single tenant net-leased investment?

 A single tenant net-leased investment refers to a retail, office, or industrial building that is leased by only one person or company.
 In addition to signing a lease of 10 years or more and paying rent, the occupier is required to pay for several other building expenses, such as which means the tenant pays for property taxes, insurance, and maintenance, repairs, property taxes, and insurance premiums.The typical single tenant property renter is either a franchise owner or a national tenant (also referred to as investment-grade tenant).

 How do single tenant properties differ from multi-tenant properties?

-Unlike single-tenant properties, multi-tenant buildings have several different tenants.
+Unlike single tenant properties, multi-tenant buildings have several different tenants.
 With multi-tenant properties, landlords deal with multiple leases and have more responsibility for property maintenance.
 Multi-tenant properties often result in more costs for owners since they are required to take a more active role in the maintenance and management of the property.
 Owners are also responsible for property taxes and insurance premiums.

-What are the benefits of investing in single tenancy properties?
+What are the benefits of investing in single tenant properties?